jlevando/eureka/in_progress/minasian/tracking_documents/readme.txt

 7. Create a new CSV inside that batch folder named minasian_batchX_works.csv

-8. Find all relevant CSVs inside \minasian_processing for the pages of the manuscripts in the batch
+8. Find all relevant CSVs inside \minasian_pages for the pages of the manuscripts in the batch

 9. Copy the files into the batch folder.

 10. Enter value in text direction field in the works.csv

-11. Move the pages CSVs in the \minasian_processing directory into the \ingested folder
+11. Delete the pages CSVs from the \minasian_pages directory after copying to the batch directory (we don't need to keep 2 copies)

 12. Change the Filename path to correct the path (it is wrong in DLCS).